Care and Control Charge in Winnipeg

 What does it mean to be charged with Care and Control?

 This was the exact situation Mr. Boudeault found himself.
 This case took him all the way to the Supreme Court of Canada.
-The Supreme Court decided that normally being found drunk in a car while the engine is running is enough to be found guilty of care and control.
+The Supreme Court decided that normally being found drunk in a car while the engine is running is enough to be found guilty of impaired driving by being in care and control.
 However, when looking at the specific facts of Mr. Boudeault case, in that he had no intention of driving and had put a plan in place to get home by a taxi, the Court found him not guilty.